saadl27/PuckoPolis/README.md

 # Introduction
 Welcome to the very first lab of MICRO-315.
 As explained in class, labs take place every Thursday from 10.15am to 3pm, and we strongly recommend you to make the best use of those hours as those are the only ones where you can get help from assistants!
 Feel free to do labs with your project teammate or on your own, as preferred.
-To ask questions to or get help from teaching assistants, fill in the [request form](https://forms.gle/jFwRktK8T3m1PhtJ9) (*This form accepts submissions only during lab hours and and you must log in beforehand on https://www.google.com/ with your EPFL email address*), also available on [Moodle](https://moodle.epfl.ch/course/view.php?id=467).
+To ask questions to or get help from teaching assistants, fill in the [request form](https://forms.gle/jFwRktK8T3m1PhtJ9) (*This form accepts submissions only during lab hours and you must log in beforehand on https://www.google.com/ with your EPFL email address*), also available on [Moodle](https://moodle.epfl.ch/course/view.php?id=467).

 - `⏱ Duration`: 3 hours
 ## Goals
-- The main goal of this lab is to present the tools that will be used throughought all other labs of this semester regarding e-puck2 programming and debugging.
+- The main goal of this lab is to install and present the tools that will be used throughought all other labs of this semester regarding e-puck2 programming and debugging.
 - The second goal is to gain knowledge around the STM32F4 microcontroller and refresh some concepts about peripherals such as GPIOs and TIMERs.
 - All in all, this practical work shows all the necessary steps to program the e-puck2 miniature mobile robot in C, using the standard library provided by ST.

 ## Methodology
 To achieve the main goal, we will go through the following steps:
+  - Install the tools used throughought all other labs of this semester: [Part 1](#part-1---installation-of-tools-required-for-the-labs-and-mini-project)
-  - Getting familiar with the IDE (Integrated Development Environment): [Part 1](#part-1---integrated-development-environment-ide)
+  - Getting familiar with the IDE (Integrated Development Environment): [Part 2](#part-2---integrated-development-environment-ide)
-  - Getting familiar with python environments and pyenv specifically [Part 2](#part-2---pyenv)
+  - Getting familiar with python environments and pyenv specifically [Part 3](#part-3---pyenv)
-  - Getting familiar with e-puck2 robot: [Part 3](#part-3---presenting-the-epuck2-robot)
+  - Getting familiar with e-puck2 robot: [Part 4](#part-4---presenting-the-epuck2-robot)
-  - Understand the basic of the version control tool *Git*, **MANDATORY** for this course: [Part 4](#part-4---git-introduction)
+  - Understand the basic of the version control tool *Git*, **MANDATORY** for this course: [Part 5](#part-5---git-introduction)
-  - Setup the git repository for your group: [Part 5](#part-5---setting-up-your-group-tps-repository)
+  - Setup the git repository for your group: [Part 6](#part-6---setting-up-your-group-tps-repository)
-  - Getting used to program an e-puck2: use the on board debugger interface for programming and debugging [Part 6](#part-6---tutorial-for-programming-the-epuck2-robot)
+  - Getting used to program an e-puck2: use the on board debugger interface for programming and debugging [Part 7](#part-7---tutorial-for-programming-the-epuck2-robot)

+# Part 1 - Installation of tools required for the labs and mini-project
 To install the IDE and tools used in the labs, click on one the links accordingly to your computer's configuration here below and follow the instructions.
 If you encounter issues with the installation, please request an assistant to help out using this [link](https://forms.gle/jFwRktK8T3m1PhtJ9).

 - 👉 [🍎 MacOS](https://github.com/EPFL-MICRO-315/TPs-Wiki/wiki/Installing-the-IDE-%F0%9F%8D%8E-MacOS)